Drug-related Deaths, Inadequate Access to Medical Care also Rise

 - Provide adequate medical care for incarcerated people

 - Pass legislation to provide more transparency about the conditions in NC jails

 - Adequately fund the jail regulation unit at the NC Division of Health Service Regulation

 The report contains brief descriptions of the circumstances of some of the deaths, as well as a review of the financial costs borne by taxpayers when families successfully sue for damages related to the negligent care of their loved ones.

 Disability Rights North Carolina is the federally mandated protection and advocacy system in North Carolina, dedicated to advancing the rights of all people with disabilities, of all ages, statewide.
 DRNC is an independent, 501(c)(3) nonprofit organization and a member of the National Disability Rights Network.
 Learn more about Disability Rights North Carolina at disabilityrightsnc.org.

-Susan H. Pollitt, Criminal Justice Team Supervising Attorney
+Susan H. Pollitt, Criminal Legal Team Supervising Attorney

 919-856-2195, ext.
 211